Stocks in The Future

 Overview

-• Working with product management, company directors, organization executives, and staff teams to strategize and align business goals with product direction, program, and user needs.
+Strategic Alignment: Partnered with product management, directors, executives, and staff to align business goals with user needs and program objectives.

-Liaising with the data protection officer regarding user consent and data collection, processing, and usage.
+Data Protection Oversight: Liaised with the data protection officer to ensure compliance in user consent, data collection, and processing.

 Research